7 Rings: Commercial performance

 In the UK, "7 Rings" became Grande's fourth number one in the country.
 The single sold 126,000 units, becoming Grande's biggest opening week.
 It also set the record for the most streams of a song in a week with 16.9 million streams.
 On the issue dated 21 February 2019, "7 Rings" was replaced by "Break Up with Your Girlfriend, I'm Bored", making Grande the second female artist to occupy the top two positions on the UK Singles Chart and the first female artist to self-replace on the top of the chart.
 The song reclaimed the summit position the following week, pushing "Break Up with Your Girlfriend, I'm Bored" down to number two, and thus making Grande the first artist in the chart's history to self-replace for two consecutive weeks.
 As of March 2021, "7 Rings" is Grande's third most-streamed song in the United Kingdom and overall 18th most-streamed song by a female artist in the country.

 In Australia, the song debuted at number one, becoming Grande's 3rd number one single.

 Music video

 Background and reception

 Grande shared a preview of the music video on January 14, 2019.
 The video itself premiered on January 18, 2019, on Grande's YouTube channel.
 The video features many of Grande's close friends, with whom a shopping trip inspired the song.

 The music video was directed by Hannah Lux Davis, who also directed the music videos for Grande's previous singles, "Breathin" and "Thank U, Next".

 Billboard magazine called the pink-colored video "sassy", as Grande and her friends flash their diamond rings at a luxurious party in a "mansion that's decked with diamonds, graffiti, and a champagne tower".
 Digital Journal gave it an A rating, calling it "distinct and remarkable.
 It is creative and artistic and it will resonate with her fans."
 The "7 Rings" music video earned 23.6 million views in its first 24 hours.
-On June 1, 2021, it surpassed 1 billion views on YouTube.
-It has also exceeded 1.8 billion streams on Spotify.

-In June 2021, The music video has achieved over 1 billion views making it Grande's 6th music video to achieve a big milestone since No Tears Left To Cry.